rabbitmq/mnevis/README.md

 `select` operations are not implementing, which means that `qlc` quieries will not work.

-Table manipulation functions are not fully implemented and tables should be pre-created on all nodes with all the indexes for ramnesia to work.
+Table manipulation functions are not fully implemented and tables should be pre-created on all nodes with all the indexes for mnevis to work.

 Startup of ra currrently requires a global `data_dir` setting, which is not nice.